Here are my top 5 tips for traveling gluten free and loving life, and importantly, eating well!

 Before travelling to a new city I do research to see if there are blogs that talk about the gluten-free offerings of that city.
 I also like the Happy Cow application (which was designed for vegan and vegetarian offerings but also has gluten-free as a category).

 Learning about the cuisine of the city and country we are visiting is probably my number 1 tip for seeking out gluten-free food while travelling.
-This allows for excitement to build around trying foods that are highlights for the cuisine while knowing enough to make good decisions.
+This allows for excitement to build around trying foods that are signatures of the cuisine while knowing enough to make good decisions.
 Paired with dietary cards, knowledge about the local cuisine is power!

 For example, here in Germany if a dish has potatoes (kartoffel) then it is unlikely to also be served with bread (brot).
 I have also found that learning the words for wheat, oats, barley, and rye, in the local language makes it much easier to read labels in the supermarket – although using a translation app can make even that unnecessary!
 Being able to learn the local language around gluten and gluten-free has given me so much freedom travelling around the world.

 Attitude: Finding Food while Traveling Food is an Adventure!

 It is not always easy to avoid frustration while travelling.
 I get it.
 Especially when looking at a menu yields only a single option (a plain salad – although in Germany that often involves croutons, so no dice).
 But, with a little research, our 5 tips for travelling gluten-free and loving life a little willingness to try and some realism, it is absolutely possible to love life while travelling and eating gluten-free!